Arugula Beet Salad

 For the salad:

 - 2.5 ounces mixed greens

-- 1 medium golden beet roasted, peeled, and cut into mini triangles
+- 1 medium roasted golden beet peeled, halved and cut into small wedges

 - 1 cup orange segments